dart-lang/site-www/src/_tutorials/dart-vm/httpserver.md

 {% endprettify %}
 <div class="prettify-filename">make_a_guess.html</div>

+Here's how the form works:

 - The form's `action` attribute is assigned the
   URL to send the request to.
 - The form's `method` attribute defines the kind of request, here a `GET`.
 Other common kinds of request include POST, PUT, and DELETE.
-- Any element within the form, like `<select>`, that has a `name` becomes a parameter in the query string.
+- Any element within the form that has a `name`, like the `<select>` element, becomes a parameter in the query string.
 - When pressed, the submit button (`<input type="submit"...>`) formulates the request based on the content of the form and sends it.